OpenEnergyPlatform/ontology/README.md

 Please read the [GitHub Wiki](https://github.com/OpenEnergyPlatform/ontology/wiki) for more information about the ontology, its standards, its best practice principles and the BFO classification.

 ## Teams
-Experts in ontology engineering, economy and energy-system modelling work together collaboratively.
+Experts in ontology engineering, economy and energy-system modelling work together collaboratively.<br>
 We combine domain knowledge with knowledge about how an ontology should be designed.

 If you have a specific question about ontology design, energy system modelling or economy (in context of this ontology), you can [tag](https://github.com/OmahaGirlsWhoCode/OmahaGirlsWhoCode/wiki/How-to-tag-someone-in-a-pull-request) one of these teams (or persons) to notify its members that you need their feedback or help.